 What is inflammatory bowel disease?

-When doctors talk of inflammatory bowel disease, they usually mean people who either have UC or Crohn's disease.
-Both of these conditions can cause inflammation of the colon and the rectum (large intestine) with similar symptoms such as bloody diarrhoea, etc.
+When doctors talk of inflammatory bowel disease, they usually mean people who either have ulcerative colitis or Crohn's disease.
+Both conditions can cause inflammation of the colon and the rectum (large intestine) with similar symptoms such as bloody diarrhoea, etc.

 Although these conditions are similar and treatments are similar, there are differences.
-For example, the inflammation of UC tends to be just in the inner lining of the gut, whereas the inflammation of Crohn's disease can spread through the whole wall of the intestine.
-Also, UC only affects the large intestine whereas Crohn's disease can affect any part of the gut.
-See separate leaflet called Crohn's Disease for more detail.
+For example, the inflammation of ulcerative colitis tends to be just in the inner lining of the gut, whereas the inflammation of Crohn's disease can spread through the whole wall of the intestine.
+Also, ulcerative collitis only affects the large intestine, whereas Crohn's disease can affect any part of the gut.
+See separate leaflet called Crohn's Disease for more details.

-However, up to 1 in 20 people with inflammatory bowel disease affecting just the colon cannot be classified as having either UC or Crohn's disease because they have some features of both conditions.
+However, up to 1 in 20 people with inflammatory bowel disease affecting just the colon cannot be classified as having either ulcerative colitis or Crohn's disease because they have some features of both conditions.
 This is sometimes called indeterminate colitis.

 Note: inflammatory bowel disease is sometimes shortened to IBD.
 This is not the same as IBS which is short for irritable bowel syndrome - a very different disease.

-About two in 1,000 people in the UK develop UC.
+About two in 1,000 people in the UK develop ulcerative colitis.
 It can develop at any age but most commonly first develops between the ages of 10 and 40.
 About 1 in 7 cases first develop in people over the age of 60.
-Non-smokers are more likely than smokers to get UC.
+Non-smokers are more likely than smokers to develop ulcerative colitis.
 However, smoking brings other dangers to health which far outweigh this benefit.

 What causes ulcerative colitis?

 The cause is not known.
-UC can affect anyone.
-About 1 in 5 people with UC have a close relative who also has UC.
+Ulcerative colitis can affect anyone and about 1 in 5 people who have it have a close relative who also has the condition.
 So, there is probably some genetic factor.
 The common theory is that some factor may trigger the immune system to cause inflammation in the colon and the rectum (the large intestine) in people who are genetically prone to developing the disease.

-The most likely trigger for UC to develop is a germ (a bacterium or a virus).
+The most likely trigger for ulcerative colitis to develop is a germ (a bacterium or a virus).
 However, it is not clear which bacterium or virus is the culprit.
-But other triggers that may cause a flare-up of UC include anti-inflammatory medicines and withdrawal from nicotine in people who give up smoking.
-In people who are known to have UC, a common trigger for a flare-up of symptoms is a bout of infection of the gut (gastroenteritis) caused by various bacteria.
+Other triggers that may cause a flare-up of ulcerative colitis include anti-inflammatory medicines and withdrawal from nicotine in people who give up smoking.
+In people who are known to have ulcerative colitis, a common trigger for a flare-up of symptoms is a bout of infection of the gut (gastroenteritis) caused by various bacteria.